ethanalker/TI-Programs/README.md

 TODEC: converts numbers of any base to decimal

-VECTOR: performs vector addition given an arbitrary number of vectors with magnitude and direction as input
+VECTOR: performs vector addition from a given number of vectors with magnitude and direction as input for each